computas/tekniskmuseum-backend/README.md

 ### **Downloading the dataset from Quickdraw and uploading it to blob storage**

-1. Downloading the dataset can be done by cding into preprocessing, and running `gsutil -m cp gs://quickdraw_dataset/full/simplified/*.ndjson ./data`.
+1. Downloading the entire dataset can be done by cding into preprocessing, and running `gsutil -m cp gs://quickdraw_dataset/full/simplified/*.ndjson ./data`.
+The `*` can be replaced by the name of a category if you want to download just one specific category.
+If you want to only download the categories that are currently used in the game, you can run `bash download_quick_draw.sh` from the folder src/preprocessing.
+A csv-file with category names can also be provided as a command line argument to this script.

 Note that the entire dataset is around ~22GB.
 More info on the dataset can be found on the [Github page](https://github.com/googlecreativelab/quickdraw-dataset#get-the-data).